Who We Are

 After secretly battling depression for the past 25 years, along with other serious issues, I went to seek mental help.
 I was diagnosed with having partial Borderline Personality Disorder (an unregulated emotional disorder caused by trauma & sexual abuse) along with Complex PTSD.

-Resilence is my story I share it to motivate, inspire to show that we all can overcome barriers with faith, support, love and ambition.
-I am living proof - I am a survivor of many ordeals I am VICTORY in my own world.... even though I am not fully recoverd disabilities don't ever go away mine are manageable, and regulated by my strong will, support, & loving people .
-The first thing I want to show is that in order to heal in order to grow you first have to take yourself off the cross, forgive your abusers, and move on from those who do not understand your situation.
-I have learned first hand these are the ones who will hurt you the most as they will punish you for your mistakes.
-Not everyone will want to or can understand mental illiness.
-When there is no understanding or reasoning you are left with out love, support, and safety.
+Resilence is my story I share it to motivate, inspire to show that we all can overcome barriers with faith, support, love, and ambition.
+I am living proof - I am a survivor of many ordeals I am VICTORY in my own world.
+The first thing I want to show is that in order to heal in order to grow you first have to take yourself off the cross, & forgive your abusers.
+Not everyone will want to or can understand mental illness.
+When there is no understanding or reasoning you are left without love, support, and safety.
 This is what created trauma disorders in the first place.
-I am on a mission to teach victims as well as those who need understanding so no more pain is created.
+I am on a mission to break stigmas & teach victims as well as those who need understanding so no more pain is created.
 Through union, growth and recovery there is hope, and Restoration.....
-I BELIEVE IN YOU is what I tell my clients I want them to beleive in me to feel safe!
+I BELIEVE IN YOU is what I tell my participants. because I do!

 - First picture is me as a gang member